Funeral of Mary, Queen of Scots: Westminster Abbey

 Following the Union of the Crowns and his English coronation, James VI and I sent William Dethick to Peterborough with an embroidered velvet pall for his mother's grave in August 1603.
 In 1606, Cornelius Cure was commissioned to produce the monument to Mary, Queen of Scots, in Westminster Abbey.

 King James issued a privy seal warrant for the tomb on 19 April 1607.
 This letter narrated that the Treasurer and the Earls of Northampton and Salisbury had made a contract with Cornelius Cure for the work, except the painting and gilding and the making of the iron grate or railing around the tomb.
 Cure was to paid by the exchequer at intervals detailed in the articles of his contract, and for the costs of the special stones delivered to him.

 Cure was paid for supplying "touchstone and rauncestone", two kinds of alabaster.
 The monument was finished by his son William Cure the Younger, and painted and gilded by James Mauncy or Manuty (Manucci).
 He was an Italian servant or workman of John de Critz.

-Mary was interred in October 1612.
+King James wrote to George Meriton, Dean of Peterborough on 28 September 1612 for Mary's body to be exhumed.
+At the grave in Peterborough there remained a structure called a "hearse", covered with a fabric pall.
+James ordered that the pall be used to cover Mary's coffin during the journey to Westminster.
+By custom the pall belonged to Peterborough Cathedral, so James offered a fee for its redemption.
+The Bishop of Coventry of Lichfield, Richard Neile, was to be in charge of the "translation of the body".

+According to Luisa Carvajal y Mendoza, the bells were pealing as if they would crack when the body was brought to the Abbey.
+Mary was interred at Westminster on 8 October 1612.
 The Earl of Northampton presided over a procession and the burial, held in the evening to avoid the "concourse" of people.

 The National Museums of Scotland has a replica of the monument.
 The epitaph was written by Henry Howard, 1st Earl of Northampton.
 The image of Mary may have been partly based on a portrait of Mary at Hardwick Hall.
 In 1610, a servant of the painter Rowland Lockey, an employee of the Earl of Shrewsbury, was paid for travelling to London with two porters carrying Mary's picture.
 The portrait was returned to Hardwick in 1613.